St Augustine Florida, USA Travel Guide

 From The time of colonization Quarter has an immersive, interactive historical experience.

 A smaller, well-preserved Spanish coquina fort from 1742.
-It guards the Matanzas Inlet and offers a different perspective on Spanish colonial defense.
+It guards the Matanzas Inlet and offers a different perspective on Spanish colonial-style defense.

-St. Augustine's urban fabric tells a story, with districts like St. George Road and Avilés Street offering unique historical insights and architectural charm.
+St. Augustine's urban fabric tells a story, with districts like St. George Highway and Avilés Street offering unique historical insights and architectural charm.

 Explore significant religious landmarks reflecting the city's diverse heritage and architectural grandeur, offering places for reflection.

-The central public square started in 1598.
-It features a Constitution Monument, a market building, and a slave market memorial.
+The central public square founded in 1598.
+It has a Constitution Monument, a market building, and a slave market memorial.

 This iconic bascule bridge connects downtown St. Augustine to Anastasia Island.
 It is ornamented with two majestic marble lion statues, "Ferdinand" and "Isabella."